haskell-streaming/streaming/README.md

     concats ::  Monad m, Functor f =>  Stream (Stream f m) m r -> Stream f m r

-But other things can be chunked and concatenated in that sense; they need not themselves be explicitly represented in terms of `Stream`; indeed these functions are modeled on those in `pipes-group`.
+But other things can be chunked and concatenated in that sense; they need not themselves be explicitly represented in terms of `Stream`; indeed `chunksOf` and `concats` are modeled on those in `pipes-group`.
 In our [variant of `pipes-group`](https://hackage.haskell.org/package/streaming-utils-0.1.4.0/docs/Streaming-Pipes.html#v:concats), these have the types

     chunksOf :: Monad m => Int -> Producer a m r -> Stream (Producer a m) m r concats ::  Monad m =>  Stream (Producer a m) m r -> Producer a m r